Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

 If you have a wire rack that fits on top of your baking sheet, put it in.
 This is also optional, but helps the honey glazed chicken wings to turn out crispier.

-Make the honey mustard sauce
+Make the wing sauce

 In a small bowl, mix ½ cup oyster sauce, ¼ cup liquid honey, 4 teaspoons Dijon mustard, 1 teaspoon oil and ¼ teaspoon black pepper.